One campus. More than 700 acres. Limitless ways to explore.Mount Holyoke College

 Founded in 1878, the Botanic Garden — which includes the 6,000-square-foot Talcott Greenhouse and surrounding gardens — is home to more than 2,000 species of plants from six continents.
-The Botanic Garden offers internship and research opportunities, an annual spring flower show, First Year Plants (given to new students each semester) and more.
+The Botanic Garden offers internship and research opportunities, an annual spring flower show, New Student Plants (a green gift to new students each semester) and more.

 3. Community Center

 The College’s hub for dining, entertainment, social activity, networking, student life services and student organizations — plus Sunday evening M&Cs (milk and cookies).

 4. Cultural Centers